FunPythonEC/uPy_Lewansoul_LX-16/README.md

 I will only be adapting any function and constructors needed for a better use, similar to the Dynamixel library used by Robotis.

+The file needed in which the class to control these servos is, is `lx16.py`.
+That is the file that should be included in you ESP to control the motor afterwards.

 ## Methods